AccessPak for HIV PEP Expanded with Viracept Side Effects

 Generic Name: emtricitabine / nelfinavir / tenofovir

 Note: This document contains side effect information about emtricitabine / nelfinavir / tenofovir.
 Some of the dosage forms listed on this page may not apply to the brand name AccessPak for HIV PEP Expanded with Viracept.

 Applies to emtricitabine / nelfinavir / tenofovir: oral kit

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-This medication may cause lactic acidosis (a build-up of lactic acid in the body, which can be fatal).
-Lactic acidosis can start slowly and get worse over time and this condition can be fatal.
-Get emergency medical help if you have even mild symptoms of lactic acidosis, such as: muscle pain or weakness, numb or cold feeling in your arms and legs, trouble breathing, stomach pain, nausea with vomiting, slow or uneven heart rate, dizziness, or feeling very weak or tired.
+Early symptoms of lactic acidosis may get worse over time and this condition can be fatal.
+Get emergency medical help if you have even mild symptoms: muscle pain or weakness, numb or cold feeling in your arms and legs, trouble breathing, stomach pain, nausea with vomiting, slow or irregular heart rate, dizziness, or feeling very weak or tired.

 Call your doctor at once if you have:

 kidney problems--little or no urination, painful or difficult urination, swelling in your feet or ankles, feeling tired or short of breath; or

 liver problems--nausea, swelling around your midsection, upper stomach pain, unusual tiredness, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes).